NCAS-CMS/cfdm/docs/source/tutorial.rst

 =====================  ==============================================================  ==============================

-Metadata constructs of a particular type can be retrieved with the following attributes of the field construct:
+Metadata constructs of a particular type can be retrieved with the following methods of the field construct:

 ==============================  =====================
-Attribute                       Metadata constructs
+Method                          Metadata constructs
 ==============================  =====================
 `~Field.domain_axes`            Domain axes
 `~Field.dimension_coordinates`  Dimension coordinates